SAP-archive/teched2021-DEV162/exercises/ex3/README.md

     ![MDK](images/img-14.png)

 6. The newly created `Customers_Address.page` will open automatically in the page editor.
-In the main area of the page, let's display some other details like: address, city, postal code, county, phone and email address.
+In the main area of the page, let's display some other details like: address, city, postal code, country, phone and email address.

     Drag and drop a `Static Key Value` container onto the page.